 Bead blasting is a manual process of applying small glass beads under high pressure to the surface of a component.
 The beads cause a light texturizing that does not damage the component; instead, it creates a matte type texture.
 Depending on how detailed the part is and if it requires isolated texturing, bead blasting may or may not have an effect on component cost.

-Powder coating is a process of applying a powder type paint to a component and then baking the paint onto the part.
+Powder coating is the process of applying powder-type paint to a component and then baking the paint onto the part.
+According to the Powder Coating Institute, it represents over 15% of the whole industrial finishing market.
 There are several options for powder coating, from color choice to texture.
 When designing a part, it is essential to keep in mind that powder coating adds paint to the surface of a part and will not provide an accurate surface like CNC operations.
 Critical areas can be masked off during the powder coating process in order to avoid critical dimension areas.

 Anodizing is a corrosion and, if specified, wear-resistant coating.
 It is most commonly associated with aluminum parts and comes in a broad array of colors.
 Anodizing tends to be slightly transparent, so it may be important to consider the CNC machine marks underneath.
 The anodized “layer” is consistent and thin (less than .002 inches thick).
 You will want to consider this when tolerizing your components.

-There are several different coatings that provide rust prevention, corrosion resistance, lubricity, surface hardness, and so on.
+There are several different alternative coating options that provide rust prevention, corrosion resistance, lubricity, surface hardness, and so on.
 Basilius does not offer in-house coating surfaces.
-However, we do leverage a network of reliable suppliers for these coatings.
+However, we do leverage a network of reliable suppliers for these coatings to assist our clients in the completion of their projects.